 Otherwise, you can try to handle the paperwork on your own.
 See here for forms to reclaim withholding tax for certain major countries.
 Or you may find it easier to hire a decent accountant or tax adviser and get them to do the work for you.

 Of course, the simplest answer is to try to minimise the tax take in the first place.
 For dividends, focus on countries with low or no withholding tax, or those with the most straightforward reclaim procedures.

 And consider which foreign stocks you should hold in an ISA or SIPP to get the most tax relief.
-These vehicles won’t give you relief on foreign withholding tax (except in a few cases where a SIPP is entitled to extra WHT reductions), but will let you shelter foreign income and capital gains from further UK tax.
+These vehicles won’t give you additional relief on foreign withholding tax (except in a few cases where a SIPP is entitled to extra WHT reductions and the administrator implements this), but will let you shelter foreign income and capital gains from further UK tax.

 Exactly how best to do this depends on your personal tax circumstances.
 Again, a good accountant or tax adviser may be able to help you make your portfolio more tax efficient, if you’re not keen on crunching all the numbers yourself.